TES5Edit/TES5Edit/README.txt

 Rename to TES4Edit.exe to work with Oblivion.
 Rename to TES5Edit.exe to work with Skyrim.
+Rename to TES5VREdit.exe to work with Skyrim VR.
 Rename to SSEEdit to work with Skyrim SE.
 Rename to FO3Edit.exe to work with Fallout3.
 Rename to FNVEdit.exe to work with New Vegas.
 Rename to FO4Edit.exe to work with Fallout 4.
+Rename to FO4VREdit.exe to work with Fallout 4 VR.

 Fallout3 Training Manual for FO3Edit (applies to all game versions) http://fallout3.nexusmods.com/mods/8629